hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 else is known?"

 One \[knowledge\] is supreme and the other is inferior.
 The Rig-Veda is the name of one of the different parts of the Vedas.
-Shikshâ is the name of another part.
+Shikshā is the name of another part.
 All different sciences are inferior.
 What is the supreme science?
 That is the only science, the supreme science, by which we reach the Unchangeable One.
 But that cannot be seen, cannot be